 Open development

 We follow an open development process.
-All the repositories of ARGO are hosted on Github under the ARGOeu organization.
+All the repositories of ARGO are hosted on GitHub under the ARGOeu organization.
 Each component that can be standalone, is hosted in its own repository in the ARGOeu organization.

 Each component should have a CONTRIBUTING guidelines document, describing how contributions can be made.
 There will be a general CONTRIBUTING guidelines document.
 Components that are maintained in their own repositories can should link to the general CONTRIBUTING guidelines document or have their own set of guidelines if required.